Understanding Seller’s Discretionary Earnings

 - Determining the fair market value

-SDE will help in determining the fair market value for a business, creating the opportunity for discussions on the sale price.
-Because of this, SDE can prove to be an efficient negotiation tool.
+SDE determines fair market value for a business and facilitates discussions on the sale price.
+It is an efficient negotiation tool.

 - Comparability to Other Businesses

-SDE is simple and uncomplicated to calculate, and so potential buyers are able to quickly compare two businesses against each other.
-SDE creates a simple, one-to-one comparison, no matter the industry of the businesses at hand.
+SDE is easy to calculate, allowing potential buyers to quickly compare two businesses.
+It provides a simple, one-to-one comparison regardless of the industry.

 - Eliminates un-impactful variables

-An SDE value will eliminate variables that are unlikely to impact the potential buyer, including variables like interest, taxes, and non-cash expenses.
-This will allow the buyer to calculate their own estimates as their expenses will likely differ with the previous owner.
+An SDE value eliminates irrelevant variables such as interest, taxes, and non-cash expenses.
+This allows the buyer to calculate their own estimates, considering that their expenses may differ from the previous owner.

 - Risk assessment